Brian Shaw (basketball): Boston Celtics (1988–1989)

 He was taken with the 24th overall pick by the Boston Celtics in the 1988 NBA draft.

 Il Messaggero Roma (1989–1990)

 In 1988, Shaw signed a one-year contract with the Celtics.
 In 1989, Shaw signed a two-year contract to play with an Italian team, Il Messaggero Roma.

 Boston Celtics (1990–1992)

 At the end of January 1990, Shaw signed a 5-year deal with the Celtics.
 In June of that year, Shaw told the Celtics he planned to play for Il Messaggero during the 1990–91 season.
 The ensuing contract dispute, Boston Celtics v.
 Brian Shaw, which Shaw lost, became a relatively famous sports law case and is read in many law school contracts classes.
 Upon returning to the NBA, Shaw played only two seasons with Boston.

 Miami Heat (1992–1994)

 In 1992, Shaw was traded to the Miami Heat for Sherman Douglas.

 Orlando Magic (1994–1997)

 In 1994, Shaw signed as a free agent with the Orlando Magic.
+He appeared in the 1995 NBA Finals with the Magic, averaging 12.5 points in Orlando's sweep loss to the Houston Rockets.